c-rizz/adarl_ros/README.md

 You can train a new TD3 policy with

 ```
-rosrun lr_gym solve_hopper_sb3.py
+rosrun lr_gym_ros solve_hopper_sb3.py
 ```

 You can specify the number of timesteps to train for with the --iterations option.

 You can also run the hopper environment in pybullet specifying the --pybullet option, in this mode you can also use an mjcf model (adapted from the OpenAI gym one) instead of the urdf one, using the --mjcf option.

-As always the Gazebo simulation can be visualized using 'roslaunch lr_gym gazebo_client.launch'
+As always the Gazebo simulation can be visualized using 'roslaunch lr_gym_ros gazebo_client.launch'

 ## Examples - Panda Arm